brave/ledger-balance/README.md

           console.log('address=' + address + ' provider=' + provider.name + ' satoshis=' + result)
         })

+This method works by using a modified [round-robin](https://en.wikipedia.org/wiki/Round-robin_DNS) algorithm with a simple scoring system:

+- each time that `getBalance` is called, it shuffles the list of providers and then orders them according to each provider's score

+- each provider is tried in order and the first (successful) result is returned

+- if  the attempt is successful, then the provider's score is set to a number between `-250` and `5000` that corresponds to the number of milli-seconds it to took to round-trip and process the request

+- if the attempt fails, then the provider score is set to one of:

+    - on DNS (or other network) error: -350;

+    - on timeout: -500;

+    - HTTP error: -750; or,

+    - on internal error: -1001 (thereby disqualifying the provider from further consideration)

 ### Add to the list of Providers

 Each of these properties is mandatory: